 If you have not moved in some time, do not wait until you have found your dream home and completed the entire home buying process before you begin packing and purging.
 It took my husband and I a full three weeks to get packed and moved because we had lived in the home that we moved from for so long.

-Veronica Flanders who is apparently a professional mover adds that, “Having moved 500 times now, I’d also start packing from now.
-Like those plates and glasses we only use for entertaining.
+Veronica Flanders who is apparently a professional mover (just kidding) adds that, “Having moved 500 times now, I’d also start packing from now; like those plates and glasses we only use for entertaining.
 Anything I won’t need for the next year I’m gonna start packing and labeling.
 And I would not depend on my partner to pack.
 That is a road to disaster.
 One smart idea is to take a picture of the box contents and tape it on the outside of the box.”
 I could have used that advice when I was home shopping but doing so with a newborn was tough.

 As you can see, there are a lot of things to accomplish before you really begin house hunting and it can be overwhelming, but, you have a full year before you buy your house.
 You can accomplish most of these things through careful repetitive action and the end result can be a home that you have prepared for, at a price that you can afford that will not squeeze your budget.